 ZAGORA: In 2012 and 2013 we worked on the Zagora Archaeological Project on the Greek island of Andros – the first archaeological work to take place there for some 40 years.
-Work will recommence in September 2014.
+Work is now underway for our third season.
 Check the updates on our blog!

 The settlement of Zagora, on the Aegean island of Andros, about two hours by ferry from mainland Greece.

 Almost three thousand years ago, from around 900 BCE to 700 BCE.

 Why Zagora is special

 The people of Zagora left around 700 BCE.
 We’re not sure why but it may have been that the water supply dried up and could no longer support them.
 The area was not resettled – which means that the buildings were left as they had been lived in.
 Zagora is like a snapshot in time.

 Many other archaeological sites have been ruined by earthquakes, volcanic eruptions or the ravages of war.
 Or their architecture and artefacts portray a less clear picture due to successive periods of habitation by different peoples, obscuring or confusing the evidence of earlier habitation.

 The settlement layout at Zagora – over 6.7 hectares – was not disturbed by subsequent settlement.
 The building materials weren’t used to modify the buildings or moved to make different structures with them, as is often the case where there have been successive settlements.